Lcms2

 Color Management on Qt with LittleCMS

 I’ve been using Qt, by Qt Group for years and I must confess I am delighted.
 Many toolkits promises the mantra “Code once and run everywhere”, but indeed this works with Qt.
 Qt6 was announced few days ago.
 They now include some sort of color management on images QColorSpace, but still no neat way to use complex ICC V4 pipelines.
-In this small article I will show you how to do true RGB color management in Qt, by using LittleCMS, with very few lines of code.

 Continue reading